GrottoPress/shield/docs/14-EMAIL-CONFIRMATION.md

 This is particularly important, since email addresses are usually the only means to reset passwords.
 If a user supplied the wrong email address, and lost their password, they are out of luck.

-Further, email confirmation is the only way within *Shield* to prevent user enumeration **during user registration**.
-If the given address is already registered, *Shield* sends an email anyway, without disclosing this fact.

 [Read this](https://www.forbes.com/sites/ianmorris/2017/08/01/when-companies-dont-verify-email-addresses-this-is-what-happens/) for more reasons why email confirmation may be important.

 1. Set up operations: